CLiff Dochterman Oral History Project

-The man who, 35 years ago, envisioned a world without polio and then led the campaign to immunize all the children in the world.
+The man who, in the late 1970s, envisioned a world without polio and then led the campaign to immunize all the children in the world.
 From Boy Scouts, academia, communities around the world and members of Rotary International, there isn’t enough room on this page to say it all about Dr. Cliff Dochterman.

-Cliff Dochterman oral history interview flyer Join the other Rotarians, Zones, Districts, Clubs and Fans of Cliff and help fund his Oral History Interview.
-Cliff’s history, memories, wit, stories and experiences are being memorialized in an oral history interview conducted by the Oral History Center of the Bancroft Library of UC Berkeley.
+Thank you to all the Rotarians and Friends who helped fund this Oral History Interview.
+Cliff’s history, memories, wit, stories and experiences have been memorialized in an oral history interview conducted by the Oral History Center of the Bancroft Library of UC Berkeley.

-Your donations will fund the interviews and publication of this special documentary.
+Your donations funded the interviews and publication of this special documentary.
 Read here some of the comments from our donors

-1. If a contributor wanted to read and obtain the oral history after it is done, how could they do that?
+1. If a contributor wanted to read and obtain the oral history, how could they do that?

 ANSWER from the Oral History Center: The interview transcripts will be deposited in the Bancroft Library and available through the Oral History Center website, find it here: http://vm154.lib.berkeley.edu:3002/searchinterview/fullDisplay?data=233868.
 Interview A/V will be available to researchers and others on premise in the Bancroft Library (we cannot stream full interviews yet).
-The interview transcript will be posted online in print-ready, PDF format, so it is very easy for anyone to have the interview printed and bound.
+The interview transcript is posted online in print-ready, PDF format, so it is very easy for anyone to have the interview printed and bound.
 If someone wishes to purchase a high-quality, cloth-bound transcript, they can do that.
 Rotary can print and distribute the transcripts as they wish.